-By way of introduction, I have considerable experience in the Co-operative movement having been involved for over 20 years starting through Woodcraft.
-I have undertaken various elected roles and served on a wide range of committees.
-My primary job role is a Manager with Marie Curie.
-As your representative on the Council, I consider myself your ‘Eyes and Ears’ on all business matters and ‘Your Voice’ when you have concerns that need addressed.
+By way of introduction, I have considerable experience in the co-operative movement, having been involved for over 20 years and starting through Woodcraft Folk.
+My primary job role is as a Manager for Marie Curie.
+As your representative on the Members' Council, I consider myself your ‘eyes and ears’ on all business matters and ‘your voice’ when you have concerns that need addressing.
 The strength of the Society comes from its active membership base and my aim for the Council is to be the anchor from grassroots to the Board.

-I became involved in Co-operative democracy in 2009, and served on the Regional Board and Area Committee.
-I have been a member of Council since May 2015 and serve on the Scrutiny and Governance Committees.
+I have been involved in the Co-op for a number of years.
+I have been a member of Council since May, 2015 and serve on the Scrutiny and Governance Committees.
 My background is in IT, latterly in project management, and I also have extensive teaching experience.
-I believe there are two primary roles for Council members – holding the board to account, and representing the membership.
-Council strives to achieve these objectives, and a lot has been done, but at this early stage of its development Council has to change and develop as lessons are learned.
+Council strives to hold the Board to account and represent the Co-op membership - a lot of progress has been made but it's important that Council changes and develops as lessons are learned.

 Retired School Teacher

-I am fortunate and privileged to have been an elected member of the Co-operative Group and its predecessor organisations for twenty years.
-I have extensive experience within the Co-operative’s Membership representative bodies from Area Committee to Regional Board.
-I hold the Certificate in Co-operation, the Diploma in Co-operation and the Group Board Development Centre Certificate.
-I am much better equipped to represent the views of membership and act on their behalf.
-It is my belief active membership is the lifeblood of the Co-operative Group and elected representatives have an expectation to ensure Member Voice is heard, acknowledged and acted upon.
+I am fortunate and privileged to be an elected member on the Council.
+I have extensive experience within the Co-op's membership bodies, past and present.
+I hold the Certificate in Co-operation, the Diploma in Co-operation and the Board Development Centre Certificate.
+I am well-equipped to represent the views of membership and act on their behalf.
+It is my belief active membership is the lifeblood of the Co-op and elected representatives have an expectation to make sure members are heard and acknowledged.

-As the Council’s northernmost member, living 30 miles north of Aberdeen and elected in 2006, I wished my local stores were more sustainable.
-The Coop’s ethical stance, stand on E-numbers, its clear labelling policy, salt and sugar free canned foods, Fairtrade goods, and Divi to reward loyalty, attracted me.
-Having shared responsibility for rebuilding Governance after the Bank crisis, and grateful for learnings and opportunities being an elected member gave me, I wish to see Member representation firmly embedded again, so future generations of Members can ‘Have their say’ and help make our Co-operative a national treasure once more.
+Having shared responsibility for rebuilding governance after the Co-op Bank crisis, and grateful for learnings and opportunities being an elected member gave me, I wish to see member representation firmly embedded again.
+This is so future generations of members can ‘have their say’ and help make our Co-op a national treasure once more.

-I have been involved in Co-operative democracy for over 12 years having been an Area Committee Chair for the Eastern Area Committee, and Regional Board Member for Scotland & N Ireland Board, was elected to a continuity seat in the Transitional Council, I was involved in sub groups that have helped form the new Council.
-I am currently Store Manager of a Gen2 Foodstore at Rosyth in Fife.
-I hope that Council can be a more modern democracy and challenge the Board on decisions that affect members and employees promoting a better and fairer way of doing business.
+I have been involved in the Co-op for many years and helped to form what we now know as the Members' Council as part of sub-groups.
+I am currently the manager of a Co-op Food store in Rosyth, Fife.
+I hope that the Council can be a more modern democracy and challenge the Board on decisions that affect members and colleagues, promoting a better and fairer way of doing business.

 I am a qualified teacher and have taught both children and adults.
-I have been an Area Committee member for fifteen years and a Governor and now a Trustee for the Co-operative College.
+I am also a Trustee for the Co-operative College.

-I live in the Scottish Highlands and have been an elected member of the Co-op for over 20 years.
-I was also part of the Member Learner User Group, a Trustee of the Co-operative Foundation and most recently a local Member Pioneer.
+I live in the Scottish Highlands and have been part of the Co-op for over 20 years.
+I was also part of the Member Learner User Group, a Trustee of the Co-operative Foundation and most recently, a local Member Pioneer.
 Now retired, I was a specialist teacher, a member of the Scottish Forum for Special Education, President of the Scottish Support for Learning Association and a Trustee of the UK Society for Co-operative Studies.

 Contact your local representatives